tbzr/Coloriss/README.md

 console.log(cs.rgb(true)); // output: "rgb(255, 255, 255)"
 ```

-Or directly in a javascript script
+Or directly in a javascript
 ```javascript
 <script>